duncandevs/llm-document-manager/README.md

     ```bash
     ./pocketbase serve
     ```
-    you may encounter a permission error at this step.
-If this happens open the root folder and double click the pocketbase exec file to grant permission, then re-do this step.
+    *you may encounter a permission error at this step.
+If this happens open the root folder and double click the pocketbase exec file to grant permission, then retry this step.*

 2. From back-end dir, run the following command: